fishfin/php-valigator/README.md

       ✓ Data Sanitization
       ✓ Data Validation

-PS: Slim Framework 3 is groovy!
+PS: Slim Framework 3 is awesome!

 ### Yet Another Vali[dg]ator
 Maybe.
 Maybe not.
 Yeah, Valigator draws inspiration from some of the good, nay, great ones.
 And adds its own good bits too.
-Just to get you interested: Filter Aliasing, Multiple Arguments, Programmer-customizable Validation Error Messages and more.
+Just to get you interested: Filter Aliasing, Multiple Arguments, custom Labels, custom Validation Error Messages and more.

 ## Anatomy of Valigator
 ### Terminology